yuxuehui/VirtualPatient/README.md

 - [2024-12-25] Opensourced offline dataset
 - [2024-01-26] Release VritualPatients V1.0 -->

-VirtualPatients is a physics platform that enables users to design and test treatment protocols for in-silico subjects with Diabetes Mellitus.
+VirtualPatients is a physics platform that enables users to design and test healthcare interventions for in-silico subjects with Diabetes Mellitus.
 It is simultaneously multiple things:

 1. A **lightweight**, **Pythonic**, and **user-friendly** patient simulation platform.
-2. A universal biophysiological engine capable of simulating a wide range of individual differences and biophysiological phenomena.
+2. A **universal biophysiological engine** capable of simulating a wide range of individual differences and biophysiological phenomena.
-3. A tool to simulate and test treatment protocols identical to proposed clinical studies.
+3. A **realistic rendering system** to simulate and test healthcare interventions identical to proposed clinical studies.
-4. A system to measure the impact on diabetes management and treatment.
+4. A **generative data engine** that transforms offline datasets into diverse simulated data.

 ## Overview